jraines/new-blog/source/2016-11-04-how-to-go-from-beginner-to-intermediate-web-developer.html.markdown

 ## Get Comfortable With Being Uncomfortable

 When I was a competitive swimmer in college, I was basically sore about 95% of the time.
-Just like your body, your mind must be challenge to adapt to the specific stresses you're going to put on it.
+Just like your body, your mind must be challenged to adapt to the specific stresses you're going to put on it.
 As a developer, for at least the first half decade of your career and probably longer, you will live at the boundary of your ability to grasp all the concepts needed for your work and your